chasefleming/elem-go/styles/STYLEMANAGER.md

-# `stylemanager` Subpackage in `elem-go`
+# Advanced CSS Features with `StyleManager` in `elem-go`

-The `stylemanager` subpackage is a powerful addition to elem-go, providing developers with the tools to programmatically manage CSS styles with advanced features like pseudo-classes, animations, and media queries.
+`StyleManager` within the `styles` package, is a powerful addition to elem-go, providing developers with the tools to programmatically manage CSS styles with advanced features like pseudo-classes, animations, and media queries.
 This enables the creation of dynamic and responsive web applications directly in Go.

 ## Table of Contents